LuisdelaVega/MatchUp/README.md

         Couldn't find the team: NeptunoLabs

 ### Edit the details of a Team [PUT]
-When a user requests to edit a Tema where he/she is not a member, the server will respond with a 20 but no Teams will be updated.
+When a user requests to edit a Team where he/she is not a member, the server will respond with a 204 but no Teams will be updated.
 + Parameters
     + team (required, string, `NeptunoLabs`) ...
 The name of the Team.